mmbman/Katagiri/summaries.md

 ### [Karma: Unmanifested Karma](1980-07-03-Karma-Unmanifested)
 #### July 3, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi discusses the difference between *manifested* and *unmanifested* karma, and why we need to understand both.
-There is always hope.
+Katagiri Roshi introduces the topic of *unmanifested karma*.
+He explains the difference between *manifested* and *unmanifested* karma, and why we need to understand both.
+Unmanifested karma is the reason why we have to take responsibility for our individual behavior.
+The difference between *public karma* and *individual karma* is mentioned.
 Also: how to stop smoking.

 ---